 “You ever get over the nightmares?

 Finally, Lelon spoke, his voice strained, then falling off to a near whisper.
 “For the most part.
-Once in a while I still have a strange fragment of something I can’t place.
-But then I’ll see something familiar.
+Once in a while, I’ll sense a strange fragment of something I can’t place.
+But then it will turn into something familiar.
 It might be a locker, or one of the men’s faces, and then I realize I’m back in the cells.”